Where We Started

 Due to the nature of our programming and scheduling, a number of teaching artists are coming and going at any given time.
 Following are current bios of teaching artists at the time of this writing.

 Gabrielle J. Rynes teaches visual arts with various populations and abilities.
-Currently she leads Bennington School girls each week in a plethora of medium teaching skills with power tools and simply bringing an idea or thought to full form.
+Currently she leads students from the Vermont School for Girls each week in a plethora of medium teaching skills with power tools and simply bringing an idea or thought to full form.
 She has her Masters in Education from Mass.
 College of Liberal Arts and a B.A. in Visual Art from the University of Maryland.
 Gabrielle lives in Shaftsbury with her son and many chickens.

 How You Can Help: Your Time, Money, Material, Skills